ethercore/docs/glossary.md

-# Glossary
+# Glossary of Terms

-Smart Contract: a computer protocol intended to digitally facilitate, verify, or enforce the negotiation or performance of a contract.
+## A

+##### API

+- application programming interface.

+##### ASIC

+- application-specific integrated circuit.
+A microchip designed specifically for cryptocurrency mining.

+## B

+##### BFT

+- Byzantine Fault tolerance, a property that enables a system to continue operating properly in the event of the failure of \(or one or more faults within\) some of its components

+## D

+##### DApp

-DApp: Decentralized applications, a computer application that runs on a distributed computing system.
+- Decentralized applications, a computer application that runs on a distributed computing system.

-PoW: Proof-of-Work, a consensus mechanism that is used to deters denial of service attacks and other service abuses such as spam on a network.

-PoA: Proof-of-Authority, a consensus mechanism that is similar to Proof-of-Work, but doesn't requires additional work information from nodes.
+## G

+##### GPU

+- graphics processing unit. a special stream processor used in computer graphics hardware.

+## H

+##### Hashing

-Hashing: using a mathematical function to derive a fixed length numeric or alphanumeric string from a piece of data of any length.
+- using a mathematical function to derive a fixed length numeric or alphanumeric string from a piece of data of any length.

+##### Hashrate

-Hashrate: a hashrate is the speed at which a computer can solve a hashing problem.
+- a hashrate is the speed at which a computer can solve a hashing problem.
 The probability of a miner successfully mining a block before anyone else is partially determined by the hashrate of their mining operations.

-API: application programming interface.

-ASIC: application-specific integrated circuit.
-A microchip designed specifically for cryptocurrency mining.

-GPU: graphics processing unit. a special stream processor used in computer graphics hardware.

-BFT: Byzantine Fault tolerance, a property that enables a system to continue operating properly in the event of the failure of \(or one or more faults within\) some of its components
+## P

+##### PoA

+- Proof-of-Authority, a consensus mechanism that is similar to Proof-of-Work, but doesn't requires additional work information from nodes.

+##### PoW

+- Proof-of-Work, a consensus mechanism that is used to deters denial of service attacks and other service abuses such as spam on a network.

+## S

+##### Smart Contract

+- a computer protocol intended to digitally facilitate, verify, or enforce the negotiation or performance of a contract.